CheeseCake87/CheeseCake87/markdown/2023-08-11_making-improvements-to-the-flask-static-site-generator.md

 description_ptn = re.compile(r'Description =(.*?)\n', re.IGNORECASE)
 ```

 As you can see, I went for a regex solution.
-The file's text is split first, on the code block characters
+The file's text is split on the code block characters
-`markdown.split("'''")`.
+`markdown.split("'''")` first.
 The index location of the meta section is pulled out and processed via the above regex,
 and the rest is joined back together `"'''".join(markdown_list[1:])` to get the markdown content.

 This solution seems to work really well.